freeCodeCamp/freeCodeCamp/guide/english/php/php-array/index.md

 Multidimensional array − An array containing one or more arrays and values are accessed using multiple indices.

-NOTE − Built-in array functions are given in the function reference PHP Array Functions section.
+NOTE: Built-in array functions are given in the function reference PHP Array Functions section.

 ### Indexed Arrays
 These arrays can store numbers, strings and any object but their index will be represented by numbers.
 By default array index starts from zero.